DaveParillo/intermediate-cpp/_sources/string+vector/string.rst

 The string class
 ================

-In standard C, the only way to work with a batch of characters was by making an array:
+In standard C,
+the typical way to work with a collection of characters is by making an array:

 .. code-block:: c